NickDoucet/doucet-lab/research/index.md

 We apply high-resolution spectroscopy and chemometrics to complex biological matrices.
 In collaboration with academic, industrial and municipal partners, we focus on:

-- **Maple syrup molecular fingerprinting** using NMR, Fast-GC and IR spectroscopy
+- **Maple syrup molecular fingerprinting** using NMR
 - Identification of **terroir signatures**, **quality defects** and **chemical markers**
 - Machine-learning models for classification and authenticity assessment

-This interdisciplinary program bridges environmental microbiology, analytical chemistry and biomolecular modeling to understand how ecosystems shape food chemistry.
+This interdisciplinary program bridges environmental microbiology, analytical chemistry, and biomolecular modeling to understand how ecosystems shape food chemistry.

 {% include section.html %}